netxms/netxms-doc/admin/service-monitoring.rst

        *name = value* form.
 When parameter(s) are used, they should be used without [ ].

-       Optional parameter supported for all schemes:
+       Optional parameters supported for all schemes:

+         - *resolve* - IP address to use instead of resolving the hostname from URL via DNS.
+The hostname is still used for TLS certificate verification.
+Works similarly to curl's ``--resolve`` option.
          - *timeout* - timeout in milliseconds

        Parameters supported for *http* and *https* schemes (all parameters are optional):